ELF Programs – With Symbol Tables

 nsh> hello

-Hello from Add-On Program!
+Hello from a partially linked Add-On Program!

 nsh>